Why ADHD sometimes isn't diagnosed until adulthood

-Leaving the routine and structure of school can make symptoms of ADHD more obvious.
+Leaving the routine and structure of school can make an adult Attention Deficit Hyperactivity Disorder diagnosis more obvious.

 Though Attention Deficit Hyperactivity Disorder is often associated with children, it may not be diagnosed until adulthood for several reasons.
 First: the stigma.

-Another part of that stigma is that ADHD medicines are abusable and parents might not seek treatment for children, said Savoie, who treats both adults and children at Vanderbilt Child and Adolescent Psychiatry.
+Another part of that stigma is that ADHD medicines are controlled substances and parents might not seek treatment for children, said Rajah, who is a psychiatrist and treats both adults and children.

 Diagnosis as an adult may also happen because symptoms were masked during childhood.